Canon 5DS vs Fujifilm GFX 50S

 It is notable that the GFX 50S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS does not offer wifi capability.

-Both the 5DS and the GFX 50S are recent models that feature in their makers' current product line-up.
+Both the 5DS and the GFX 50S are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon 5DS better than the Fujifilm GFX 50S or vice versa?
 The listing below highlights the relative strengths of the two models.